Software change requests with the SCCB¶

 The exception to this rule is the tested label (see below).

-Once packages are available on the testing system, they should be tested thoroughly.
+Once packages are available in a testing environment for the appropriate distribution, they must be tested thoroughly.

 Automated testing (continuous integration)